gauravmazumdar97/AWS_pre-signed-url/readme.md

-# Pre-Signed URL Generator
+# AWS-Pre-Signed

-Generate pre-signed URLs for uploading files to Amazon S3 with ease!
+Generate secure pre-signed URLs for uploading files to Amazon S3 with ease!

-## Features
+## 🚀 Features

 - Generate secure pre-signed URLs for uploading files to Amazon S3.
 - Specify folder names and file names for organized storage.
 - Simple and easy-to-use API endpoint.

-## Technologies Used
+## 🛠️ Technologies Used

 - Node.js
 - Express.js